elhamekhoda/TopNtupleAnalysis/README.md

     acm find_packages
     acm compile
     ```
-2. Stand-alone version (Optional)
+2. Use __vanilla CMake__ (Optional)
-   You can run TopNtupleAnalysis without git-atlas or athena environment, but you will still need TopDataPreparation.
+   A portable version that can be installed in your laptop without git-atlas or athena environment.
+You only need __TopDataPreparation__.
 Fast (but quite tedious) way to do so is:
    ```bash
    # Sparse checkout TopDataPreparation from athena
    git init athena